-From an employee point of view, they not only need to do more work in order to get paid (back), they also risk making a mistake of not claiming correctly, and then make a loss for work-related expenses.
+From an employee point of view, they not only need to do more work in order to get paid (back), but they also risk making the mistake of not claiming correctly, and then making a loss for work-related expenses.

 For employees who need to do this, one simple tip would be to dedicate just one credit card for all work-related expenses, and submit the entire statement from that card for claims each month.